OliPelz/unar-test/README.md

-# unar-test
+# unrar-tools
+convenient processing of multiple rar files

+this toolset provides convenient methods for batch-processing big amount of rar files in the filesystem this includes:

-convenient automatic multi-archive testing made easy
+* automatic multi-archive testing made easy given a folder, this tool will recursively test every available rar file if it is errorfree (without crc errors)

 rar testfiles i use in my unit tests come from http://www.philipp-winterberg.com/software/rar_faq_corrupted_damaged_broken_partial_files.php